 Our Drench Resistance Test is a Faecal Egg Count Reduction Test (FECRT) designed to evaluate and assess the anthelmintic-resistance status of identified internal parasites on a property to a chosen range of oral anthelmintics.

-Currently it is only for use in evaluating resistance of gastro-intestinal roundworm parasites in sheep.
+Currently it is only for use in evaluating resistance of gastro-intestinal roundworm parasites in sheep and calves.

-The drench resistance test is best performed on young animals (less than 1 year of age) as their less developed immune system are likely to result in higher and more varied parasite burdens.
+The drench resistance test is best performed on young animals (less than 1 year of age) as their less developed immune systems are likely to result in higher and more varied parasite burdens.

-Animals to be used in the test must have been present on the farm for a period of at least 6 weeks.
-12 will be required per treatment group plus an additional 12 for an untreated control group.
+Animals to be used in the test must have been present on the farm for a period of at least six weeks.
+12 will be required per treatment group.

-A composite (mob average) FEC for the test animals must be at least 500 epg (although a FEC higher than 700 epg is desirable) before the Drench Resistance Test can be performed.
+A composite (mob average) FEC for the test animals must be at least 500 eggd per gram (epg), although a FEC higher than 700 epg is desirable before the drench resistance test can be performed.

-On Day 0 individual faecal samples are collected from 12 animals for each anthelmintic being tested (plus the untreated control group if used).
+On Day 0 individual faecal samples are collected from 12 animals for each anthelmintic being tested.
 They are ear tagged with numbered tags, weighed and then accurately drenched (with a syringe) with the anthelmintic being tested.

-A full Drench Resistance Test report will be delivered by your Animal Health Technical Manager, who will explain the results in detail and discuss management options.
+A full drench resistance test report will be delivered by your Animal Health Area Manager, who will explain the results in detail and discuss management options.